 Care Quality Commission Local Authority assessments

-CQC wants to provide independent assurance to the public on the quality of care in their area.
-They will want to understand how the care provided in Cheshire East is improving outcomes for people and reducing inequalities in their access to care, their experiences and outcomes from care.
+CQC wants to provide independent assurance to the public on the quality of care in the area.
+They will want to understand how the care provided in Cheshire East is improving outcomes for people and reducing inequalities in their access to care.
+They will listen to peoples' experiences and outcomes from care.
 Although the assurance is focused on Local Authority adult social care, we know the outcomes we achieve for people are dependent on how well we work together with partners, so the assessors will also evaluate how well agencies work together to support people as one joined up system.

-This assessment will focus on four themes, with nine quality statements sitting under the four themes (shown in the table below):
+This assessment will focus on the following 4 themes, with 9 quality statements sitting under them:

 Assessing needs